Top 10 Things Disney Should Buy Next

 Time Warner needs to cut ties with DC and focus on King Kong and Godzilla.

-2 WWE World Wrestling Entertainment, Inc. is an American publicly traded, privately controlled entertainment company that deals primarily in professional wrestling, with major revenue sources also coming from film, music, video games, product licensing, and direct product sales.
+World Wrestling Entertainment, Inc. is an American publicly traded, privately controlled entertainment company that deals primarily in professional wrestling.
+The company also earns significant revenue from film, music, video games, product licensing, and direct product sales.
+WWE is known for producing... read more

 Since WWE is targeting kids and is a very wealthy company, it would be no surprise if Disney even tried buying them.
 Imagine Donald Duck wrestling?